rgsax/CppEmbASP/README.md

 # EmbASP++
-A C++ porting of the framework for integration of Logic Programming EmbASP
+A C++ porting of the framework for integration of Logic Programming EmbASP  (see [DeMaCS-UNICAL/EmbASP](https://github.com/DeMaCS-UNICAL/EmbASP "DeMaCS-UNICAL/EmbASP"))

 - The library uses some C++17 features and the **Boost.Filesystem** and **Boost.Process** libraries;
 - The library also uses the C++11 thread library;